-To upload an object with the XML API, you make a
+To perform a single-request upload with the XML API, you make a

-with a bucket name and the object's name, and you put the object data into the
+that is scoped with a bucket name and the object's name, and you put the object

-request body.
-The uploaded object replaces any existing object with the same
+data into the request body.
+The uploaded object replaces any existing object

 The PUT Object request uses several standard HTTP headers.